High Street, Billericay

 EN-SUITE SHOWER ROOM

-Thoughtfully incorporated, this tiled en-suite shower room provides you with a cubicle shower with mixer head, a pedestal wash basin, a close coupled W.C and trendy mirrored fronted bathroom cabinet.
+Thoughtfully incorporated, this tiled en-suite shower room provides you with a cubicle shower, pedestal wash basin, a close coupled W.C and trendy mirrored fronted bathroom cabinet.

 BEDROOM TWO 12ft x 9ft 5" (3.68m x 2.89m)